Terence-D/GamingInterfaceClientAndroid/README.md

 ## Roadmap
 Here's a rough roadmap of where I'm planning on taking this app.
 Nothing is written in stone, this is subject to change:
-* 4.6:  Rebuild the Main view and Screen Manager View into one, fully Flutter based.
+* 4.6:  Initial iOS release.
+Rebuild the Main view and Screen Manager View into one, fully Flutter based.
 Remove old screens from Java
-* 4.7:  New sample screens:
+* 4.7:  New sample screens for Flight Sims, Trucking, and Mech.
+Update Existing ones with fixes
-** Trucking
-** Mech
-** Add support for additional tablet size
-* 4.8: Add Theme Support (may push back to 5.x) and Convert Donate view to Flutter
+* 4.7: Streamline GPlay, Amazon, and FOSS version (upload to F-Droid?)
+* 4.8: Add automatic server detection (no more manual IP address entry required)
 * 4.9: Convert "In Game" screen view to Flutter
-* 5.0: Convert Editor to Flutter, remove all legacy code
+* 5.0: Convert Editor to Flutter, remove all legacy code including donation screen
 * 5.1: Rewrite screen editing completely if not already done in 5.0
 * 5.2: Support new server features such as allow screen editing on the server
+* 5.3: Add Theme Support (may push back to 5.x)